lizmat/raku-all-modules/skids/perl6sum/README.md

 There are a few key differences between the way one uses objects from Sum:: versus the Perl 5 Digest:: interface.

-1) Use .push, not ->add to add elements to the Sum.
+1. Use .push, not ->add to add elements to the Sum.
     There is an .add method but its exact behavior changes with the algorithm and the backend.
 Only use .add directly when optimizing for site-specific use cases.

-2) Use .finalize, not ->digest.
+2. Use .finalize, not ->digest.
 This change makes it clearer that the calculation is complete and (in most algorithms) more addends cannot be pushed to the digest.
 This also brings Perl 6 in line with the prevalent vernacular.

-3) While it is possible (and easy) to build a Sum class that will take strings as arguments to .push, it is more advisable to keep decisions about encoding visible at the point of use.
+3. While it is possible (and easy) to build a Sum class that will take strings as arguments to .push, it is more advisable to keep decisions about encoding visible at the point of use.
 Consider this behavior of Perl 5 Digest:: when you encounter characters with ordinal values between 129 and 255:

         use Digest::SHA sha1_base64;
         use Encode qw(encode_utf8);
         say sha1_base64(encode_utf8('here is a french brace »'));
         # S+YAQNtj1tluLgYewYgoWvdrSgQ
         say sha1_base64(            'here is a french brace »')";
         # 5hoNlI0QihTToOzKPc8pdMwEhWM

     However, in Perl 5 you MUST use encode_utf8 if you handle any characters with ordinals above 255.
 There is too much opportunity for mixed encoding problems to happen when parts of a message are pushed at different locations in the code.

     By not accepting plain strings, users must consciously choose an encoding and that helps them avoid accidentally mixing encodings.

     Fortunately, encoding is a built-in capability of Perl 6:

         $sha.push('here is a french brace »'.encode('utf8'));

-4) Note that the return value of .finalize is the finalized Sum object.
-This can be coerced to common types you might want using and formatted using many built-in Perl 6 methods.
+4. Note that the return value of .finalize is the finalized Sum object.
+This can be coerced to common types you might want and formatted by using many built-in Perl 6 methods.
 Also, .finalize takes arguments, which are just passed to .push.
 Together this gives the following idiom for one-shot purposes:

         say mysha.new.finalize($buffer).Int.fmt("%20x");

     There are some shortcuts built in, which also have the benefit of including leading zeros.

         say mysha.new.finalize($buffer).fmt(); # lowercase hex (e.g. sha1_hex)
         say mysha.new.finalize($buffer).fmt("%2.2x",":"); # colon octets
         say mysha.new.finalize($buffer).base(16); # uppercase hex
         say mysha.new.finalize($buffer).base(2);  # binary text

+    Base32 and Base64 is not yet implemented pending a review of which variations of these encodings are used in modern applications.

-5) There is no ->reset method, and .new does not re-use the Perl 6 object when called on an instance, it just creates a new Perl 6 object.
+5. There is no ->reset method, and .new does not re-use the Perl 6 object when called on an instance, it just creates a new Perl 6 object.
 Sum objects are meant to be thrown away after use.
 Replacing them is easy:

         # assuming $md has a Sum in it, or was constrained when defined.
         $md .= new;

     If you are concerned about tying up crypto resources, the only thing to worry about is to ensure you finalize the object before discarding it.
 The backends should be smart enough to free up resources promptly upon finalization.

-6) Just about everything in perl 6 has a .clone method, including Sum objects.
+6. Just about everything in perl 6 has a .clone method, including Sum objects.
 However, not all back-ends can clone their instances.
 Using a class that does Sum::Partial is one way to guarantee that only backends that support cloning contexts are used.